Matlor/Information-Market/README.md

 Just consist of the html file with the built js that gets imported.
 Assumes a certain sudograph version to be used.
 We have to manually insert into the html the canister ids of it.

+## When freshly cloned

+- frontend: npm i
+- playground: npm i
+- cargo build (to install ic-cdk-optimizer: https://i67uk-hiaaa-aaaae-qaaka-cai.raw.ic0.app/wasm-binary-optimization.html)
+- ./target/bin/ic-cdk-optimizer: No such file or directory

+- graphql: cargo build

+- root:
+  cargo build
+  "cargo install ic-cdk-optimizer --root target" (installs the optimizer, I have to check how to version control it)

+- TODO: Check how I can add the ic-cdk-optimizer as a dependency for the repo && what I need to commit exactly
+- TODO: How can I have an empty wasm file to get rid of calling the optimizer twice

+local:

+- ./install-local.sh

+mainnet:

+- potential issue: optimizing the wasm for mainnet

+## ic-repl

+example how to run file:
+./pick_winner.test.sh -r http://localhost:8000

+ic-repl can't be run with bash to resolve access issues: chmod u+x your_script.sh